 Think you can’t invest in real estate because you love to travel?
 Think again.
 Here’s how one traveler renovates, manages and rents her investment property.

-Paula Pant (from New York, NY, USA) started Afford Anything almost 12 years ago.
+Paula Pant (from New York, NY, USA) started Afford Anything over 12 years ago.

 - Paula quit her job in 2008 and went backpacking around Asia and Australia for the next two years.